adrian9211/yt-downloader/README.md

 ## Features

-- ✅ **Automatic Playlist Fetching**: Retrieves all videos from your YouTube Watch Later playlist
+- ✅ **Automatic Playlist Fetching**: Retrieves all videos from your YouTube Watch Later playlist or any other playlist
+- ✅ **Multiple Playlist Support**: Download from Watch Later or any of your custom playlists
 - ✅ **High Quality Downloads**: Downloads videos in 720p or higher resolution (MP4 format preferred)
 - ✅ **Concurrent Downloads**: Supports multiple simultaneous downloads (configurable)
 - ✅ **Resume Support**: Skips already downloaded videos automatically